Louisiana Christian University: Academics

-LGBT purity
+Views

+LGBTQ+ issues

 Louisiana College withdrew from the Council of Christian Colleges and Universities (CCCU) in 2019 because CCCU supported civil rights protections for LGBT students.
 The college states that one should "seek to live in purity before the Lord" by rejecting feelings of same-sex attraction.

-LCU maintains a close relationship with Alliance Defending Freedom, a designated hate group by the Southern Poverty Law Center, which has referred to same sex marriage as a public health crisis and advocates for the sterilization of transgender individuals.
-During the 2021-2022 school year, LCU held multiple events featuring ADF Regional Director Shannon Kendrick, as well as senior counsel Gregory S. Baylor.
+LCU maintains a close relationship with Alliance Defending Freedom; during the 2021–2022 school year, LCU held multiple events featuring ADF Regional Director Shannon Kendrick, as well as senior counsel Gregory S. Baylor.
 The events were held as part of the university's "Christ Church Culture" series, which are mandatory attendance for students receiving various scholarships provided by the school, comprising over half of the student body population.

+In September 2022, LCU graduate and founder/executive director of anti-LGBT group Living Hope Ministries, Ricky Chelette, spoke at both C3 and LCU's weekly chapel service, attendance of which is mandatory for students.

-Views on Creationism and Evolution
+Creationism and evolution

-Louisiana Christian University supports the teaching of Intelligent Design, a pseudo-scientific theory on the origin of life.
+Louisiana Christian University supports the teaching of intelligent design, a pseudo-scientific theory on the origin of life.
 In Alexandria Hall, the famous Sebastian C. Adams' Synchronological Chart of Universal History (1881) charts the biblical history narrative as it intersects with contemporary history.
-Notably, this chart covers a 6,000-year period, which is compatible with young-earth creationist views on biblical history.
-Dr. Wade Warren, who holds the Cavanaugh Chair in Biology, has endorsed the inclusion of language in educational standards that cast doubt on the validity of Darwin's theory of evolution.
-Moreover, Dr. Warren has publicly argued that "the evidence today is suggesting that the Darwinian model is failing and that life itself was intentionally designed."
+Notably, this chart covers 6,000 years compatible with young-earth creationist views on biblical history.
+Wade Warren, who holds the Cavanaugh Chair in Biology, has endorsed the inclusion of language in educational standards that cast doubt on the validity of Darwin's theory of evolution.
+Moreover, Warren has publicly argued that "the evidence today is suggesting that the Darwinian model is failing and that life itself was intentionally designed."
 In late 2019, Ken Ham, the founder of Answers in Genesis was scheduled to speak at the annual Values and Ethics Conference.
-Ultimately, Ham was unable to visit due to personal reasons.
+Ultimately, Ham was unable to visit for personal reasons.

 Law school in Shreveport

+In 2007, Louisiana College announced plans for a law school named for Judge Paul Pressler, a leading figure in the Southern Baptist Convention, which would open in 2009.
+In 2010, the college announced that the law school would be located in Shreveport, and Mike Johnson would be its inaugural dean.
+In 2011, the college purchased the former Joe D. Waggoner Federal Building for the law school, but the building required extensive renovation, including asbestos removal.
+Johnson resigned as dean in 2012, and in 2013, the Waggoner building was sold to the state.
+The proposed school was unable to meet its fundraising goals or receive accreditation to award law degrees, and never opened.

-In May 2022, Guidepost Solutions released an independent report stating that the law school's namesake is the defendant in a civil lawsuit alleging that he repeatedly abused the plaintiff beginning when the plaintiff was 14.
+In May 2022, Guidepost Solutions released an independent report stating that the law school's namesake was the defendant in a civil lawsuit alleging that he repeatedly abused the plaintiff, beginning when the plaintiff was 14.
 Two other men have submitted affidavits accusing Pressler of sexual misconduct.